 - 0 No. A signal is not required with this chemical injection.
-Chemicals will inject without operator intervention. - Yes.
+Chemicals will inject without operator intervention. - 1 Yes.
 A signal is required with this chemical injection.
 The signal will start when all conditions for the chemical (temperature and/or level) are satisfied.
 The actual injection will begin only after the signal is cancelled, as below. - During normal operation (formula running), this keystroke cancels the operator signal and allows chemical injection to begin if this decision is set to I=Yes.

-After programming the first chemical, the controller returns to the first chemical decision to allow the programming of a second chemical.
-Up to five chemicals can be programmed for each bath step.
+03 TMMQ HC L CWSS 01 After programming the first chemical, the controller returns to the first chemical decision to allow the programming of a second chemical.

 After programming the first chemical, the controller returns to the first chemical decision to allow the programming of a second chemical.
-Up to five chemicals can be programmed for each bath step.